jwo/docker-next-big-thing/content.md

 ##Weekly Announcements

+- Tuesday May 19 - Ruby Brigade Meetup  <!-- .element: class="fragment" data-fragment-index="1" -->
-- Friday May 22 - Portfolio Talk for Rails Class  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Friday May 22 - Portfolio Talk for Rails Class  <!-- .element: class="fragment" data-fragment-index="2" -->
-- Friday May 22 - Front End - Have you started your Portfolios?  <!-- .element: class="fragment" data-fragment-index="2" -->
+- Friday May 22 - Front End - Have you started your Portfolios?  <!-- .element: class="fragment" data-fragment-index="3" -->

 ----